turbolytics/librarian/README.md

 The easiest way to get started with librarian is to clone this repo.

 ## Tutorial: Generate a Postgres Parquet Snapshot Locally

+This tutorial will perform a local snapshot using a sample postgres dataset.
+The end result will be a valid local parquet file that contains a snapshot of the postgres table.

 - Start Postgres Locally
 ```